Singapore designers tell us their fave 2019 trends and what to look out for in the new decade…

 Street goth revival

-Kenny & Andrew: We think 2020 will see the revival of avant-garde and gothic street style as the current streetwear trend runs its course.
+Kenny & Andrew: We think 2020 fashion trends will include the revival of avant-garde and gothic street style as the current streetwear trend runs its course.
 Peaking in the early 2000s, this ‘dark aesthetic’ was led by visionaries from Rick Owens to Yohji Yamamoto.
 Now, we’re bringing this trend back with our label Depression, alongside international designers like Komakino London, AlmostBlack Tokyo, Il Mol Seoul, Tobias Birk Nielsen and more.

 Anseina & Erlyn: Personalisation has been a big trend across many industries and fashion is no exception.
 Production is slower as more time and effort is needed, but we believe more people will see the value of customised pieces and appreciate them more as the decade progresses.